Allied Health Assistants Guide

 Please call us on 1800 921 422 as soon as possible so we can fix the error that was logged.

-You can update your bank details through your Fora account on your dashboard.
-To update your superannuation information, please email accounts@foratherapy.com.
+To change or update your bank details or superannuation information, please email accounts@foratherapy.com.

 Your travel allowance will be included in your pay period.
 You should only select the travel allowance option if you and your client’s family have an agreement with this.